KCET 2020: Counselling (Started), Allotment, Admission Procedure

-KCET 2020 will be conducted by the Karnataka Examination Authority (KEA).
+KCET 2020 Final Seat Allotment (Vacancy Round) has been released.
+The exam has been conducted by the Karnataka Examination Authority (KEA).
 Karnataka Common Entrance Test is conducted every year on a state level.
 It is organized for providing admission into the Engineering (B.Tech) & other professional courses in the state of Karnataka.
 Through this exam, candidates can get admission to the various offered courses in the state government and private institutions.
 For admission in medical & dental course, candidates have to appear in NEET exam.
 For admission in architecture courses, candidates should appear in NATA exam.
-Get complete information of about KCET 2020, candidates should go through this article completely.
+For complete information of about KCET 2020, candidates should go through this article completely.

 Through CET, these courses are offered: